 Dressings can help to add extra zing, but try to avoid creamy dressings or large quantities, due to the potentially high calorie and fat content.
 Try creating your own to take complete control of the ingredients.

-- Use olive oil as a base, which has been shown to be good for heart health, then add your favourite herbs, citrus juices and spices.
+- Use olive oil, which has been shown to be beneficial for your cardiovascular health as a base, then add your favourite herbs, citrus juices and spices.

 - Or experiment with more unusual flavours, like tangy sweet pomegranate molasses for added B vitamins and antioxidants – great with middle-eastern flavours.

 Summer brings many fruits and vegetables into season, which means flavour is at its peak, and prices usually at their lowest.
 In terms of flavour combinations, the sky’s the limit...

 - Try creamy avocado with orange, melon, mint and lime for a tropical blend.

 - Try adding pomegranate seeds for a burst of flavour to a quinoa or chickpea salad.